joel-chu/To1source_event/README.md

 })
 ```

-In v1.3.0 we change the behavior of `$once`, now you can register more than one handler.
+You can register more than one handler.

-But if you look at the above example, you register it with `$on` then `$once`.
+Take a look at the above example, you register it with `$on` then `$once`.

 What happen is, the `$once` call execute by the `$trigger` from the earlier call, then it will
 remove this event from the event handler store.
 Therefore, your `$on` will never fire again.